 - At least 500 customers have placed an order.

-This does not refer to Active Profiles, but rather the number of people who have actually made a order with your business.
+This does not refer to total profiles, but rather the number of people who have actually made an order with your business.
 If this section is on a profile but is blank, this means we don't have enough data on that individual to make a prediction.